3–5 The Shambles

-3–5 The Shambles is a historic trio of buildings in York, England.
+3–5 The Shambles is a historic trio of buildings on The Shambles in York, England.
 Grade II listed, parts of the structures date to the early 19th century.

-Its orange-grey bricks are in Flemish bond, while the shopfront and guttering is made of timber.

 One of the buildings formerly served as the Shoulder of Mutton public house.

 Nos.
 1 to 5 were modernised in 1970–71, the result of which created a series of individual businesses, with a single suite above for office space.

 As of 2018, the buildings were occupied by Take One Gifts and The Shambles Sweet Shop.

+Architecture

+The front is built in orange‑grey brick with a timber shopfront and guttering, and a pantile roof above.

+The elevation has three storeys and two window bays.
+The shopfronts are set between sunk‑panel pilasters with a moulded cornice and angle‑blocked frieze, and include small‑pane bow windows and part‑glazed doors with tall six‑pane overlights.
+A central door of six sunk panels sits beneath a grilled overlight.
+Upper floors have 12‑pane sashes on the first floor and short six‑pane sashes above, all with painted sills and shallow cambered brick heads.
+A box gutter on paired brackets runs along the eaves.